-A nomination requires a nominator and two references along with a viable Nominee and information about them including their proof of age and resume.
+A nomination requires a nominator and three references along with a viable Nominee and their proof of age and resume.
 The Charles Bronfman Prize encourages Nominators to collaborate with their Nominee to present a strong, well-informed nomination.
-Only complete nominations will be considered.

-- The Nominator will fill out the nomination form and should be someone who is well-acquainted with the candidate.
-While the nominator is the point of contact between the Prize and the nomination and must be available for possible follow-up inquiries throughout the selection process, the nominee will be asked to fill out a portion of the nomination as well.
+- The Nominator will fill out the nomination form and should be someone who is well acquainted with the candidate.
+He/she is the point of contact between the Prize and the nomination and must be available for possible follow-up inquiries throughout the selection process.

-- Nominators will enter the names and emails of (2) two references on the online nomination form.
+- Nominators will enter the names and emails of (3) three references on the online nomination form.
 Those references will receive an email with a link to access the reference form.
 Once they have completed the form, the provider of the reference will submit the online form and their reference will be included as part of the nomination profile.
 The Nominator will be able to see the status of all references.
-When the two references are complete along with information from the nominee, the Nominator can submit the full nomination.
+When the three references are complete, the Nominator can submit the full nomination.

-- Nominators and references can edit the forms through a unique link until the deadline.
+- Nominators and references can edit the forms through a unique link until the deadline of January 17, 2020.
 Only complete applications received by the deadline will be considered.

-- The two references should come from colleagues both inside and outside the Nominee’s organization and be used as an opportunity to reflect upon the qualifications and global impact of the Nominee.
-Only two references will be accepted.
+- The three references should come from colleagues both inside and outside the Nominee’s organization and be used as an opportunity to reflect upon the qualifications and global impact of the Nominee.
+Only three references will be accepted.

 - Nominators and references must be someone other than the Nominee, or his/her family members.